-Start your morning with these sweet glazed Cinnamon Swirl Raisin Biscuits alongside your cup of joe or hot tea.
+These glazed Cinnamon Swirl Raisin Biscuits will make an impeccable start to your morning alongside your cuppa jo or hot tea.

 These were inspired by a popular biscuit sold at at a fast food restaurant, Hardees here in the South.
 Hardees is also known as Carl Jr.'s on the West coast.
 They offer an uber popular cinnamon raisin biscuit on their breakfast menu.
 Many people have taken on the task of a making a copycat version of Hardees biscuit, they can be found online everywhere.
 When making these, my goal wasn't to create a copycat version, but, Hardees famous biscuit was indeed my inspiration for these sweet cinnamon-swirl raisin biscuits.